ervette/sudoku/README.md

 # Sudoku Game
-Sudoku game written in Rust by Talalaiko Kiril <40618094@live.napier.ac.uk> for Algorithms and Data Structures module in ENU.
+Sudoku game written in Rust by Talalaiko Kiril <40618094@live.napier.ac.uk>.

 ## How to use